Miller, Shannon | 2017

 From Edmond, Shannon Miller is a gymnastics icon with seven Olympic medals!
 And, she is the only female athlete to be inducted into the US Olympic Hall of Fame . . . twice.
 Once as an individual and once as part of a team.

 She has won an astounding 59 International and 49 National competition medals, more than half being Gold.
 She is the first U.S. gymnast to win two World All-Around titles.
-Her tally of five medals—two Silver and three Bronze—at the 1992 Olympics was the most medals won by a U.S. athlete in any sport.
+At the time, her tally of five medals—two Silver and three Bronze—at the 1992 Olympics was the most medals won by a U.S. athlete in any sport.

 At the ’96 Olympic Games, she led the “Magnificent Seven” to the U.S. Women’s first ever Team Gold, and for the first time for any American gymnast, she captured Gold on the balance beam.